 Does Rohypnol Abuse Cause Permanent Damage?

 Rohypnol use can result in death.
 Damage doesn’t get more permanent than that.
 There are other types of damage that occur as a result of addiction that last long after sobriety takes hold.
 Because Rohypnol is a drug that impairs memories and reduces inhibitions, there are some fairly significant and lasting consequences that can come about as a result of your Rohypnol abuse.

 These include things like blood-borne illnesses if you inject Rohypnol, STDs from sexual behavior while under the influence, and damage to your reputation and dignity — especially in today’s society, where every mistake is caught on someone’s mobile phone.

 Rohypnol abuse also increases your risks of sexual assault and rape.
 The fact that using Rohypnol may impair or erase your memory of the assault doesn’t make it any less traumatic for you on an emotional or physical level.

 Acts done while under the influence of Rohypnol can haunt you, affecting your ability to get a job, hurting your family, and destroying personal relationships with friends and lovers.
 Long-term abuse of Rohypnol can result in a wide variety of symptoms, including:

 - Impaired sexual function

 - Mental health issues

 Rohypnol addiction is often complicated by the drugs or alcohol used in combination with Rohypnol.
 Because it responds differently in concert with different drugs, it is necessary to consider the side effects of the other drugs, and the combinations of permanent or long-term effects they may have on your physical, emotional and mental health.
-Help is available 24/7 at our Rohypnol abuse treatment program.
-Call this number for a free personal consultation 866-480-4328.
+Help is available 24/7 at our Rohypnol addiction rehab center in Florida.
+Call our Rohypnol addiction treatment program in Florida for a free personal consultation 844-551-7016.